beep-boop-o7/2nd-semester-satellite/Style-guide.md

 }
 ```

-comments should be allinged and seperated from code
+comments should be alinged and seperated from code
 ex.
 ```
 code      //comment